Indezine Logo

 6. Apply to All

-7. This will apply the slide number to all slides.
+7. This option will apply the slide number to all slides.

 8. Apply

-9. This will apply slide number to the current slide only.
+9. This option will apply the slide number to the current slide only.

 Back